 After the birth of Paddington's 4 in Hand, people were eagerly awaiting another venture by the creators.
 To much joy, only a suburb over from Paddington's well-loved hotel, chef Colin Fassnidge is turning out hearty and rich fare that is big on flavour at 4 Fourteen.

-The space, which was previously owned by pastry chain Le Pain Quotidian, needed some serious revamping upon opening.
-But now, with the design skills of Annie Snell the space has been worked with raw brigs, huge windos, bottle-green tiles with an industrial-chic feel. reflection of what everybody wants a taste of – casual dining with an added warehouse conversion.
-But just to buck the trend, they do take bookings.
+The space, which was previously owned by pastry chain Le Pain Quotidian, needed some serious revamping before reopening.
+However, with the design skills of Annie Snell, the space has been reworked with huge windows, bottle-green tiles and an industrial-chic feel.
+It’s a reflection of what everybody wants a taste of – casual dining with that added warehouse feel.